 Every day LIN staff monitor hundreds of newspapers and broadcasters, dozens of listservs, web sites, government news sources, press releases and information supplied by our site users to bring you the latest and hottest in leisure, recreation, parks and healthy living.
 If you have relevant news or events you would like us to publicize, tell us about it.

-Recreation Connections Manitoba Therapeutic Recreation Professional Development Day: Call for Presenters: Deadline May 15, 2017
+Recreation Connections MB Therapeutic Recreation Professional Development Day: Call for Presenters extended to June 1, 2017

 The Recreation Connections Manitoba Therapeutic Recreation Professional Development Day will be held Wednesday, September 27th, 2017, at Canad Inns Destination Centre Polo Park, Winnipeg.

 The workshops are designed to provide Therapeutic Recreation professionals with tools, resources, and practical information they can use within their respective facilities, programs and/or profession.

 Call for Presenters: Gathering Strength: Framework for Recreation in Canada Forum 2018 - Deadline July 14, 2017

 You are invited to Regina in May, 2018 for Gathering Strength/Rassembler nos forces: Framework for Recreation in CanadaAppel à présentateurs Forum 2018.
 This national event is focused on building relationships, continuing dialog and working in cooperation towards achieving the values, goals and priorities identified in the Framework for Recreation in Canada: Pathways to Wellbeing.

 The Forum Committee currently accepting applications for concurrent session presenters.
 The Committee is seeking thought provoking and engaging presenters and facilitators who can share knowledge from local, provincial and national levels and offer topics that are well aligned with the Framework for Recreation in Canada.